rayvenesplanada/offshoreteam/README.md

 ## How to Run the Project

+1. The repository link is https://github.com/rayvenesplanada/offshoreteam.
+Here's the SSH public key for the repository:

+    `pub
+    SHA256:9ew5ER4KlcnYM6M79LaOU3/ghViuwb8bZS7mmceETUE`

-1. Clone the project from the Github repository in your desired directory (https://github.com/rayvenesplanada/offshoreteam):
+2. Clone the project from the Github repository in your desired directory:

     ```terminal
     git clone https://github.com/rayvenesplanada/offshoreteam.git